 - Order processed

-The order should be processed.
-Following that, the payment is processed, the sale is recorded, and the order is completed.
+Once the confirmation is there, following that, the payment is processed, the sale is recorded, and the order is completed.
 Payment gateways are used to process payment transactions.

 - Order Shipped